zabulus/core/doc/README.incompatibilities.txt

   * Parameters LockSemCount and LockSignal of firebird.conf don't require tuning in the new lock manager implementation, so they have been removed as well.

-  * Now Firebird is relocatable in POSIX environments.
+  * Now Firebird can be built to be relocatable in POSIX environments.
 That means the installation directory is based on Firebird executables and libraries, and libraries are not hard-coded loaded from /opt/firebird/lib.
+    To enable this feature, --enable-binreloc parameter should be passed to autogen.sh.
+    It is expected that this feature is turned on by default in v3.0.
-If you used to copy utilities to different places and rely on libraries being loaded from /opt/firebird, that will not work any more.
+    If you used to copy utilities to different places and rely on libraries being loaded from /opt/firebird, that will not work in this mode.
 The correct approach would be the creation of symbolic links.

 SQL SYNTAX
 --------------------------